Try Demo

 How Orchid Works

 Orchid is the Orchestration Interactive Debugger.
-It gives you the debugging experience your AI pipelines deserve.
+It gives you the debugging experience your AI agents deserve.

 The goal is simple.
-When something goes wrong, you should be able to find the problem in seconds, not hours.
+When something goes wrong, you should be able to pinpoint the failing payload in seconds.

 Try It Yourself

 The best way to understand Orchid is to experience it.
-We've built an interactive demo with real pipeline data that you can explore right now, no signup required.
+We've built an interactive demo with real session data that you can explore right now, no signup required.

-See what it feels like to click through a failed pipeline, inspect the payload that caused the error, and understand exactly what went wrong.
+See what it feels like to click through the sequential timeline of LLM calls, inspect the exact payload of each step, and trace how the agent successfully resolved its task.
 It takes about two minutes.

 If you've ever spent an afternoon grepping logs trying to figure out why your agent got stuck, you'll immediately understand the difference.